-8. WFTDA Insurance Documentation
+9. WFTDA Insurance Documentation

-For events held in the United States:.
+For events held in the United States covered by WFTDA Insurance:

-- Liability Waivers are required at ALL TIMES.
-Participants must sign prior to being permitted to participate. - Visiting Skaters/volunteers must sign the Event Waiver prior to participating, each time they participate (the Event Waiver pertains to an event on a specific date, so a new one must be signed each time a Skater/volunteer visits). - Members of your league, including volunteers, must sign the Membership Waiver, prior to participating.
-League members sign an electronic version the Membership Waiver when they

-- obtain WFTDA Insurance online.
+- Liability Waivers help mitigate risk, and are required at ALL TIMES.
+Participants must sign prior to being permitted to participate. - Visiting Skaters/volunteers must sign the Event Waiver prior to participating, each time they participate.
+(The Event Waiver pertains to an event on a specific date, so a new one must be signed each time a Skater/volunteer visits). - Members of your league, including volunteers, must sign the Membership Waiver prior to participating.
+League members sign an electronic version of the Membership Waiver when they obtain WFTDA Insurance online.
 Skaters trying out must sign the Membership Waiver prior to trying out.
-Waivers should be kept on file for a minimum of one year. - WFTDA Injury Report: In the event of an injury, the WFTDA Injury Report must be completed and sent to claims@wftda.com within two weeks of the date of injury even if the injured participant does not intend to file a claim.
+Paper waivers should be kept on file for a minimum of one year.
+Your league may be asked for a copy in the event of an injury by a visitor or skater trying out. - WFTDI Injury Report: In the event of an injury, the WFTDI Injury Report must be completed and submitted online by the injured participant within two weeks of the date of injury - even if the injured participant does not intend to file a claim.
 WFTDA Injury Reports received outside of the allowable reporting grace period will not be eligible for claims.
 Which injuries should be reported?
-We recommend that if a jam is called off for an injured participant, or if a participant ceases participation due to an injury, it should be reported, even if the injury appears to be minor.
+We recommend that if a jam is called off for an injured participant, or if a participant ceases participation due to an injury, it should be reported, even if the injury appears to be minor. https://wftdi.com/insurance/report-an-injury/

 Outside of the United States, liability waivers should be used as permitted by local law.
 If you do not have WFTDA Insurance, please consult with your insurer for all reporting and form requirements.